My Mind Is for Sale: Release

 The song was released as a single on July 14, 2017, along with the pre-order of Johnson's new album.
 A one track CD single was released for the song along with "Sunsets for Somebody Else" on August 18, 2017.
 On the same day as the song's release, an Anti-Trump lyric video was released.
 The video had a budget of $0 and was shot using Johnson's phone using an animation app, and his son's building blocks.
 The video features Johnson building up walls with the blocks, and then knocking them down.

 Live performance

 Johnson has performed the song 35 times so far during his All the Light Above it Too Tour.
 He has performed this song with Zach Gill, Adam Topol, and Merlo.

 Chart performance

 "My Mind Is for Sale" debuted at number 40 on the US Hot Rock Songs chart on August 5, 2017, and stayed on for one week.
-It also debut at number 25 on the Triple A chart.
+It also debuted at number 25 on the Triple A chart.
 The song was on the Triple A on the charts for 20 weeks, and peaked at number 2.
 The song also peaked at number 41 on the Rock Airplay Chart, and stayed on the chart for 5 weeks.